aerospike/aerospike-client-nodejs/doc/policies.md

 Policies provide the ability to modify the behavior of operations.

-This document provides information on structure of policy objects for certain operation and allowed values for some of the policies.
+This document provides information on the structure of policy objects for specific operations and the allowed values for some of the policies.

 - [`Policy Objects`](#Objects)
 - [`Policy Values`](#Values)